jalex3421/Green-Light---Red-Ligh/README.md

 Given this popularity, the idea of bringing this to reality was raised.
 The main purpose of Green-L Red-L is to allow the user to have an experience close to the game seen in the Korean production.

-# Tecnical details
+# Tecnical details and rules
-All the tecnical stuff is described in the pdf file located in the repository.
+All the tecnical stuff and game rules are described in the pdf file located in the repository.

 # How to obtain the toy
 The 3d model is located in the repository.
 A 3d printer is needed.
 The box that contains all the devices is made from wood -BaseOfTheDoll folder contains the original model of the box-.